perfsonar/docs/release_candidates/4.0rc3/_sources/FAQ.txt

 Once it’s installed, reboot the machine.
 Alternatively, if you are upgrading from a LiveCD, use 'dban' to wipe out the data partition placed there from previous use.

-Q:Which repository addresses will be used to get updates to the perfSONAR software?
+*Q: Which repository addresses will be used to get updates to the perfSONAR software?*

 A: By default, the Internet2 repo points at a mirror list hosted by software.internet2.edu.
 In this mirror list is linux.mirrors.es.net.
 In order to use the default configuration you will need to allow access to software.internet2.edu so you can grab the mirrorlist.
 After that, the packages can be downloaded from any of the sites listed which includes linux.mirrors.es.net, software.internet2.edu, and a few other places.
 You should be able to get away with just opening up access to software.internet2.edu (so it can get the mirror list) and linux.mirrors.es.net (so you can get the packages).
 Those should be the only places you need as linux.mirrors.es.net also has a mirror for all the base CentOS packages.
 The initial version of 3.4 contained a pointer to another repo only hosted on datstax.com, but this was dropped for release 3.4.1 and later.
 If you do encounter this repo you can safely run a 'yum remove datastax-repo' as the packages it provides have been copied to the Internet2 repo.

-Q:I see that the latency/loss tests in 3.4 use bwping.
-Does this mean that we can run both throughput and latency/loss tests on the same interface without interference due to the way bwctl scheduling works?
+*Q: I see that the latency/loss tests in 3.4 use bwping.
+Does this mean that we can run both throughput and latency/loss tests on the same interface without interference due to the way bwctl scheduling works?*

-A:
-Ping tests can be scheduled on the same host as throughput tests, but owamp tests can’t currently (they use powstream instead of bwping).
+A: Ping tests can be scheduled on the same host as throughput tests, but owamp tests can’t currently (they use powstream instead of bwping).

-Q:Where can I find documentation on interacting with perfSONAR via a custom client?
+*Q: Where can I find documentation on interacting with perfSONAR via a custom client?*

 A: There is a web page which outlines the REST API: http://software.es.net/esmond/perfsonar_client_rest.html, the perl API: http://software.es.net/esmond/perfsonar_client_perl.html and the python API: http://software.es.net/esmond/perfsonar_client_python.html.

-Q:When setting up a dual homed host, how can one get individual tests to use one interface or another?
+*Q: When setting up a dual homed host, how can one get individual tests to use one interface or another?*

 A: In the GUI when configuring the regular tests, you configure the interface that the tests will be performed using.
 The easiest way to force bwctld and owampd to listen only on their respective interfaces is to set the ‘srcnode’ variable in /etc/bwctld/bwctld.conf and /etc/owampd/owampd.conf, and then restart bwctld and owampd.
 Look at owampd.conf.default and bwctld.conf.default in those same directories for an example.